Intro

 Payment and Check-Out: We developed a payment function that enables the customer to use Pix, a Brazilian-only quick payment system.

-Accessories in checkout: This feature at the end of the building process offers bikes security accessory.
+Accessories in checkout: At the end of the building process, this feature offers bike security accessories.
 To help the cyclist to have safe rides and boost clients' accessories sales.

 Technical details card: Hardcore bikers can analyze the technical specifications of the bike gears and accessories and make a more secure choice.